 Is All Rice the Same?

 Brown rice is never prescribed for dogs having gastrointestinal issues, such as diarrhea.
-It is always white rice because our canine companions need the starch.
+Ill canine companions need need the starch in white rice.
 However, white rice has a higher glycemic index than brown rice and can cause blood sugar levels to rise.
-If your dog is diabetic, you can still feed him a little white rice, if needed, but it shouldn’t be given to him on a consistent basis.
+If your dog is diabetic, you can still feed them a little white rice, if needed, but not on a consistent basis.

 Carbohydrates are an important part of a dog’s diet, along with a certain amount of protein and fat.
-Like us, eating too many carbs can lead to weight gain in a dog.
-Because commercially produced dog food contains carbohydrates, be careful not to overload your dog with additional high-carb foods like rice.
-As long as he’s maintaining a healthy weight, adding some rice to your dog’s meals is perfectly fine.
+Just as with humans, eating too many carbs can lead to weight gain in a dog.
+Because commercially produced dog food contains carbohydrates, be careful not to overload your pup with additional high-carb foods like rice.
+As long as your dog is maintaining a healthy weight, adding some rice to your dog’s meals is perfectly fine.

-When preparing rice for your pup, boil it in water and do not add any seasonings or spices.
-Keep it plain and simple; he won’t know the difference.
+When preparing rice for your pup, boil it in water and do not add any seasonings or spices, which can upset stomachs or even be toxic.
+Keep it plain and simple; they won’t know the difference.
 And just like with any new food you introduce into your dog’s diet, consult your veterinarian first and then start off slowly.